Looking for car amplifiers?Start shopping

 The standard unit of measure for expressing relative power or amplitude differences.
 A decibel describes the ratio between the value of a measurement and a reference point.
 With audio, it often represents loudness, or sound pressure level (SPL).
 One dB is the smallest change in loudness most people can detect.
 A 1 dB difference is barely noticeable, but a 10 dB difference is big — a speaker playing at 10 dB higher volume will sound roughly twice as loud.

-Another dB fact: For any given set of speakers, each 3 dB increase in volume level requires a doubling of the amplifier power.
+Another dB fact: For any given set of speakers, each 3 dB increase in sound level (SPL) requires a doubling of the amplifier power.

 Discrete Output Devices

 There are three basic types of output devices found on car audio amplifiers — integrated circuits, bipolar transistors, and Metal Oxide Semiconductor Field Effect Transistors (MOSFETs).
 An integrated circuit (or IC) is found only on relatively low-wattage (20 watts RMS per channel or less) amplifiers called "bridged transformerless" amps.
 An IC can not pass enough current to work on a more powerful amp and is not considered a discrete output device.

 Bipolar transistors and MOSFETs are found on the output stages of high-powered amplifiers.
 They are fast enough and can handle enough current to send wattage greater than 20 watts per channel to your speakers.
 Both of these types of transistors are considered discrete output devices.
 Usually there are two per channel, but some amps feature as many as four per channel.

 Distortion is the unwanted addition to an original signal that changes its sound.
 Increasing and decreasing volume doesn't count.
 Typical distorted sounds include audible hums, pops, tones and voices sounding scratchy, and drum beats crackling.
 Distortion is most often introduced by a system being played too loud.